-During the 2021-2022 fall testing cycle, nearly 300 Houston-area students prepared for their ISEE and SSAT private school admissions tests with General Academic.
+During the 2023-2024 fall testing cycle, nearly 300 Houston-area students prepared for their ISEE and SSAT private school admissions tests with General Academic.
 While every child’s situation is unique and we’re unable to guarantee specific results, we are nonetheless delighted to see such excellent outcomes from this year’s cohort.
-In particular our students taking the ISEE Upper Level for applying to 9th grade did exceptionally well.
-On average, our ISEE Upper Level students boosted their composite ISEE scores by 1.4 stanines or nearly 20 percentile ranks.
+In particular, our students taking the ISEE Upper Level for applying to 9th grade did exceptionally well.
+On average, our ISEE Upper Level students boosted their composite ISEE scores by 1.3 stanines or just over 20 percentile ranks.

 What is the ISEE test?